MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 By not allowing modders to "create" custom events, like giving 60 gold for every 3rd kill of their custom unit, but rather limiting them to creating an `on_kill` function that gives 20 gold for every kill of their custom unit, grug is a stupidly simple language.
 This is because it implies mods don't have to carry state, and can just be a collection of pure functions that can only act directly on the game's state.

+Even lots of base game content can be moved to mods, which players who want to turn off some features will appreciate.

 # Priority list

 - Robust, which is an automatic benefit of compiled languages, making it hard for bugs to silently creep in across game updates
 - Simple, by trimming most features from C, while only allowing pure functions
 - Stateless, by having the mod define functions with specific names that the game can call in events
 - Secure, by having the game developer explicitly expose functions
-- Easy to integrate, since everything is inside of a single `grug.c` and `grug.h` file
+- Easy to integrate, since everything comes inside of a single `grug.c` and `grug.h` file
 - Hot reloadable scripting language, by having every mod be a collection of DLLs, where all state is forced to be stored by the game
 - Hot reloadable configuration language, by having the modder create a function `define_human` for every new human type they want to add to the game